 - All major credit cards

-- Low-interest financing options through CareCredit, ask our team for additional information
+- Zero to low interest financing options through CareCredit, ask our team about CareCredit.

 Payment for professional services is due at the time dental treatment is provided.
 We will make every attempt to provide a treatment plan which fits your timetable, budget, and gives your child the best possible care in a prompt manner.

 Dental Insurance Information:

 We help our patients to maximize their benefits with any insurance (including in-network and out-of-network insurances).

 Even if we are not in-network with your insurance, we have different options for you!
 Please call our office to find-out more information.
 Our phones are open Monday through Thursday from 8:30am to 4:00pm and Fridays from 8:30am to 1:00pm.

 Call today and ask if we work with your insurance.
 At Green Apple, we help our clients maximize their benefits while obtaining quality services.

 Important note: we encourage our clients to be familiar with their insurance benefits and recognize the following.

 - The treatment plans provided at Green Apple are based on estimates only, created using the information provided by insurance companies about their client’s specific plan or contract between the insurance company and our client.